More limma & multiple testing

 Multiple comparisons in genomics

-• FWER is the probability of making at least one error when testing \(m\) tests
+• FWER is the probability of making at least one error when testing \(m\) hypotheses

 • Control the FWER: limit the probability of making at least one incorrect decision